LibreFoodPantry/ProjectTemplate/docs/dev/resolve-years-in-copyright-notices.md

-# Resolving Copyright Years
+# Resolve Years in Copyright Notices

-Replaces &lt;YEAR\> with the current year in all files that you approve.
+The provided copyright snippets contain a placeholder for the year: &lt;YEAR\>.
+You can either manually replace this with the current year, or you can use the `resolve-copyright-years.py` script.

+When you run `resolve-copyright-years.py` in the root of the project, it searches all files in the project for the &lt;YEAR\> placeholder.
+For each file it finds with this placeholder, it asks you if you want to replace it with the current year.

 ```bash
 $ bin/resolve-copyright-years.py